xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

 the newly installed commands, thus we could use these commands as default ones over the ones shipped by OS X.

-Some command line tools already exist on OS X, but you may wanna a newer version.
-You need to run `brew tap homebrew/dupes` first, then:
+Some command line tools already exist on OS X, but you may wanna a newer version:

     brew install bash
+    brew install emacs
     brew install gdb  # gdb requires further actions to make it work.
-See `brew info gdb`.
+See `brew info gdb`. brew install gpatch
+    brew install make
+    brew install nano

+As a complementary set of packages, the following ones are not from GNU, but you can install and use a newer version instead of the version shipped by OS X:

+    brew install file-formula
+    brew install less
+    brew install m4
+    brew install openssh
+    brew install rsync
+    brew install unzip
+    brew install vim macvim
+    brew install zsh

 Now you should have an easier command line system in your OS X. Have fun with them!